 Cognitive Intellectual Skills

-In end of project critiques, you are expected to produce a coherent visual and verbal presentation of your project concept, development and outcomes, together with an individual critical evaluation of relative successes and failures, and to communicate and discuss these with others.
+In end of project critiques, students are expected to produce a coherent visual and verbal presentation of the project concept, development and outcomes, together with an individual critical evaluation of relative successes and failures, and to communicate and discuss these with others.

 2D and 3D sketching and sketch modeling, project research development work and outcomes at the end of each project will be assessed formatively and feedback will be given at regular intervals throughout the module.
 Satisfactory completion of relevant technical/ workshop activities and continuing independent practice (and associated health and safety procedures) will be monitored.